youcan-shop/coding-challenges/Front-end Developer -  UI Integration/README.md

 - Accuracy to follow instructions.
 - W3C Recommendations.
 - Code readability.
+- HTML code accessibility.
 - Clean commit history in git making code review easy, push progressively instead of pushing the whole project in a single commit.
-- Quality of documentation (The readme should be short and concise, like open source projects readme).
+- Quality of documentation (Add a README file to your repository to help us setup the project easily).

 ## Questions?

-If you have any questions, ask directly in our slack, room #tech-challenge.
+If you have any questions, you can send us an email at jobs@youcan.shop.

 ## Links & resources